Best Price Promise

 Newcastle to Edinburgh Train journey information

-Effortlessly plan your journey from Newcastle to Edinburgh.
-Discover the earliest and latest train times, departure and arrival stations, distance, travel duration, and pricing options to enhance your trip.
+Plan your journey from Newcastle to Edinburgh with ease.
+Explore the first and last train times, departure and arrival stations, distance, journey time, and price options to make the most of your trip.

 First train